danimesq/danimesq/README.md

 * Ethereum came to question Bitcoin's limitations.
 But, currently, there are no layer1 projects LEGITIMATELY questioning Ethereum other than BrightID's IDChain.
 Cardano?
 Solana?
 All other "ethereum-killer"s?
 They are to Ethereum just what BitcoinCash/Litecoin are to Bitcoin.
 * The line between a programmer and a "scripter" should be blurred, merged.
 More than that, I believe Bash/Shell/visual-event-sheet "scripters" (programmers) are way more glorious due to their frugal style/abilities (this "their" is "our" because I'm part of them, us; but for the sake of my mind wellbeing I want not to forget being humble).
 * Programming should be known for the visual event-sheets, not bytes/hex/{}/();/notepad brainf&%c
-* Linux distros should be developed not with a eyeglass, an idea to fix other distros, coffee and some abilities; they should be developed with love.
-That's why they should be built 100% in Bash/Shell+JS/HTML/CSS (lets democratize visual event-sheets) and that's why "The year of the Linux in Desktop" did never came.
+* Linux distros should be developed not with an eyeglass, an idea to fix other distros, coffee and some abilities; they should be developed with love.
+That's why they should be built 100% in Bash/Shell+JS/HTML/CSS (lets democratize visual event-sheets) and that's why "The year of the Linux in Desktop" did never come.
 * Why aren't our screenshot files split in parts, containing HTML/CSS/SVG replacing lots of pixels?
 This could be also merged/intersected with my idea of file de-duplication.
 * Why having a whole new separated video coded to react/duet/reply to another video, when videos could simply be containers building on the top of other?
 You could deduplicate (and save) a lot of (mega)bytes by just linking a video on the video that wants to insert it.
 Also, mentioning the previous item: why lots of pixels to have texts/figures on your videos when they could simply be in HTML/CSS/SVG (even the transitions, in CSS)?
 * Git does deduplicate texty files such as HTML/CSV/XML/etc. Shouldn't it also deduplicate the audio's wave forms, images and the same as video frames+audio?
 Git was primarily made for developers (which mostly uses texty files, obviously), but what about LFS and the app/game's assets?
 Also, git have the potential for uses beyond the dev space.
 These advanced deduplicing capabilities shouldn't necessarily be added to git, but to a layer2 for it (or in competitors such as Pijul or a layer2 for both git and/or these competitors/alternatives)